-Expert advice on how to remove an old water heater, preparing for a tankless model, and installation instructions
+Expert advice on how to remove an old water heater, prepare for a tankless model, and install a tankless water heater

 A tankless water heater, also called an on-demand water heater, saves money because it doesn’t store a large volume of heated water.
 What it does is provide hot water on demand so you don’t have to worry about the shower suddenly running cold.